complete-dope/fin-models/posts/balance_sheet.md

 **Subordinated Liabilities** : Debts or obligations that rank lower in repayment priority than other debts.
 Ranks above equity holders in case of liquidation

-**Deposits** : From people, public, if it takes Fixed deposits something like that
+**Deposits** : From people, public, if it takes Fixed deposits something like that ( applicable for banks, NBFC's )

 ### NON FINANCIAL LIABILITIES